 Best Video Game Subscription and Streaming Services

-Prices start at $5 a month for some services and provide games for both computers and smartphones
+Prices start at $5 per month, and some services provide games for computers and smartphones

 Free trial?
 Yes, seven days

-Supported hardware: Fire TV devices, Mac, Windows PC
+Supported hardware: Fire TV devices, Mac, Windows PC, iPhone, iPad, Android

-Introduced in the fall of 2020, Amazon Luna is a cloud-based platform that streams popular newly released games over the internet to a variety of devices.
-If you have a Fire TV, you can try the service immediately; otherwise, you have to request an invite.
+Amazon Luna is a cloud-based platform that streams popular new and retro games over the internet to a variety of devices.

 Price: $5 per month